Kronos Quartet

 Ayane Kozasa, viola | Paul Wiancko, cello

-• In addition to the quartet’s traditional concert stage work, they were the first to collaborate with Billie Eilish and FINNEAS on their recent album and also performed with the duo on Saturday Night Live.
-As featured Artists, the Attacca Quartet can be heard on the soundtrack of the upcoming Ken Burns Documentary From the outset, Kronos began building a bold and eclectic repertoire - performing and recording works by 20th-century masters like Sofia Gubaidulina, Astor Piazzolla, and Alfred Schnittke; contemporary voices from around the globe such as Sahba Aminikia, Nicole Lizée, Vladimir Martynov, and Aleksandra Vrebalov; jazz legends including Charles Mingus, Thelonious Monk, and Maria Schneider; rock icons like Jimi Hendrix, Sigur Rós, and Pete Townshend; and genre-defying artists such as Laurie Anderson, Trevor Paglen, and Tanya Tagaq.
+From the outset, Kronos began building a bold and eclectic repertoire — performing and recording works by 20th-century masters like Sofia Gubaidulina, Astor Piazzolla, Alfred Schnittke, and Henryk Górecki; contemporary voices from around the globe such as Sahba Aminikia, Nicole Lizée, Vladimir Martynov, and Aleksandra Vrebalov; jazz legends including Charles Mingus, Thelonious Monk, Maria Schneider, and Sun Ra; rock icons like Jimi Hendrix, Sigur Rós, Pete Townshend, and Café Tacuba; and genre-defying artists such as Laurie Anderson, Trevor Paglen, and Tanya Tagaq.

-At the heart of Kronos’ artistic identity is a spirit of fearless collaboration, reflected in long-running creative relationships with many of the world’s foremost composers and resulting in a vast and ever-expanding body of commissioned work for string quartet.
-Among its most prolific partnerships is that with Terry Riley, whose works for Kronos include Sunrise of the Planetary Dream Collector (1980), Salome Dances for Peace (1985–86), and Sun Rings (2002); and with Aleksandra Vrebalov, who has written more than 20 pieces for the ensemble, including Pannonia Boundless (1998); …hold me, neighbor, in this storm… (2007); and Beyond Zero (2014), a multimedia meditation on World War I created in collaboration with filmmaker Bill Morrison.
+At the heart of Kronos’ artistic identity is a spirit of fearless collaboration, reflected in long-running creative relationships with many of the world’s foremost composers, and resulting in a vast and ever-expanding body of commissioned work for string quartet.
+Among its most prolific partnerships is that with Terry Riley, whose works for Kronos include Sunrise of the Planetary Dream Collector (1980), Salome Dances for Peace (1985–86), and Sun Rings (2002).
+In 2025, the ensemble traveled to Japan to celebrate Riley’s 90th birthday and perform with him in concert — a testament to the depth and longevity of their connection.
+Another decades-long collaborator is Aleksandra Vrebalov, who has written more than 20 pieces for the ensemble, including Pannonia Boundless (1998); …hold me, neighbor, in this storm… (2007); and Beyond Zero (2014), a multimedia meditation on World War I created in collaboration with filmmaker Bill Morrison.

 Kronos has also collaborated extensively with Philip Glass — recording an album of his string quartets in 1995 and premiering String Quartet No. 6 (2013) and No. 7 (2014); with Franghiz Ali-Zadeh, whose music is featured on their 2005 release Mugam Sayagi; and with Steve Reich, whose string quartets Different Trains (1989), Triple Quartet (2001), and WTC 9/11 (2011) were written for and recorded by the ensemble.